SpongePowered/SpongeDocs/source/plugin/text/messagechannels.rst

 ~~~~~~~~~~~~~~~~~~~~~

 To make full use of our ``MutableAdminMessageChannel``, we need to be able to add and remove members from the channel.
-To do this, we can simply call our ``addMember(MessageReceiver member)`` and ``removeMember(MessageReceiver member)``
+To do this, we can simply call our :javadoc:`MutableMessageChannel#addMember(MessageReceiver)`
-methods we implemented previously whenever we need to add or remove a member from the member set.
+and :javadoc:`MutableMessageChannel#removeMember(MessageReceiver)` methods we implemented previously whenever we need
+to add or remove a member from the member set.